sebastianmanza/mp-associative-arrays-maven/README.md

 Associative Arrays
 ==================
+By Sebastian Manza
+Starter code provided by Sam Rebelsky
+10/3/24

-Starter code for a CSC-207 project on associative arrays.
+A CSC-207 project on associative arrays, creating a basic dictionary.

-_Students must replace the contents of this file with appropriate contents, including class, author, date, and URL._
+Project can be found at https://github.com/sebastianmanza/mp-associative-arrays-maven